 Voyager 1 and 2 were launched 16 days apart in 1977.
 Voyager 2 was launched first, but Voyager 1 was on a faster trajectory.
-They’ve been operating more than 41 years, the longest continuously operated spacecraft.
+They are the longest continuously operating spacecraft.
 Between them, they’ve explored all the gas giant planets in our solar system.

 While the probes are now in interstellar space, they haven’t truly left the solar system.
 The boundary of the solar system is considered to be beyond the Oort Cloud, a collection of small objects still under the influence of the Sun.
 Most comets that visit the inner solar system come from the Oort Cloud.
 It could take the probes 300 years to reach the inner edge of that region.